 Other 720p Key Chain Cameras

 There are a few other models of the 720p variety out there.
 I hope to test at least one of them in the near future.
-Of them there is the #16 and the #18.
-Both versions add the ability to change the battery without soldering skills and the #18 adds a TV out option.
-These versions add more easily customizable options like disabling the date and time in the video, loop video recording, better saturation and color boost, increased sharpness etc. The #18 may have issues with missing frames.
-Most good 808 cameras are at 10% or less, whereas the #11 and #16 cameras are close to zero.
-Programs like GSpot can report the percentage of frames on the container to show this stat.
+Of them there is the #16, which adds the ability to change the battery without soldering skills and also has a TV out option (#18 does too as noted before).
+These versions add more easily customizable options like disabling the date and time in the video, loop video recording, better saturation and color boost, increased sharpness etc.

 Initially I had the keychain camera mounted on the canopy of the Twinstar II.
 This seemed to result in video that was full of vibrations.
 I also initially had used the keychain and a piece of nylon kite string as an added tether.
 I had a keychain from the 480p version of this camera.